UTCSheffield/mcpi_ideas/docs/3_Buildings.md

 # First Steps

-1. Open up the "mcpi_ideas" folder and "3_Buildings"
+1. Open up the "mcpi_ideas" folder
-1. Double click on "Your Building.py" and Python will open.
+1. Double click on "3_Buildings.py" and Python will open.

 # Code Explained